Mikayel Nalbandian: Poetry

 "Freedom" has become an anthem of liberty and freedom since the 19th century and one of the most popular pieces of poetry in Armenian literature.
 It may have been influenced by Nikolay Ogarev's poem of the same name.
 The poem was first published in 1859 in Hyusisapayl as part of Nalbandian's series titled "Memoirs" (Hishatakaran).
 Harutiun Svadjian, a friend of Nalbandian, first published the poem separately, in his Constantinople-based newspaper Meghu in 1860.
 Perhaps as early as late 1860s, it was set to music and sang by Armenian youth.
 Often, it was written on back of his photograph.
 The poem has been included in Armenian literature textbooks since the Soviet period.
-It has been translated into English at least twice, and three times into Russian.
+It has been translated into English at least twice, including by Alice Stone Blackwell, and three times into Russian.

 "The Song of an Italian Girl", although dated by Nalbandian himself to 1859, was more likely written in 1860–61.
 It is inspired by the Italian unification movement and the 5th century Armenian historian Yeghishe's description of Armenian women.
 The lyrics of the poem were adopted by the government of the First Republic of Armenia (1918–20) for the country's national anthem, "Mer Hayrenik" ("Our Fatherland"), the poem's incipit.
 The anthem was reinstated by the government of Armenia on 1 July 1991 with some changes.

 His other noted poems include "Days of Childhood" (Մանկության օրեր, 1860), "To Apollo" (Ապոլլոնին, 1861), and "Message" (Ուղերձ, 1864).
 He also translated poems by Alexander Pushkin, Mikhail Lermontov, Heinrich Heine, and Pierre-Jean de Béranger.